13078326j/Tut12-Group2/Report.md

 11. The scope of the project will not change as soon as the stakeholders sign the scope statement.
 12. Relevant stakeholders will attend weekly meeting for discussions.
 13. There is a sub-system that matches with relationship manager and customer
+14. Different departments will provide licence funding, as necessary.
+15. Internally, training is carried out without any additional costs.

 ### How Might We Statements